 Pedestrians, motorcyclists, and bicyclists are considered to be vulnerable road users since they do not have the protective shell of a vehicle in case of a collision.

-In 2019, 31 percent of collision fatalities in Canada were vulnerable road users (18 percent pedestrians, 11 percent motorcyclists, and 2 percent bicyclists) according to Transport Canada’s National Collision Database (NDDC).
-Pedestrian fatalities declined by 17 percent between 2008 and 2019.
-Between 2008 and 2019, motorcyclist fatalities decreased by 1 percent and bicyclist fatalities decreased 11 percent.
+In 2021, 32 percent of collision fatalities in Canada were vulnerable road users (16 percent pedestrians, 13 percent motorcyclists, and 3 percent bicyclists) according to Transport Canada’s National Collision Database (NDDC).
+Pedestrian fatalities declined in 2021 by 0.5 percent from the pedestrian fatalities in 2017.
+Between 2017 and 2021, motorcyclist fatalities increased by 2.4 percent and bicyclist fatalities increased 0.4 percent.

 Since 2016, there has been a sharp increase in the use of mobility devices such as e-bikes and e-scooters (collectively referred to as “micro-mobility”).
 While it is still early in the implementation of shared micro-mobility programs in Canada, preliminary data from a two-year pilot in the City of Calgary (Alberta) indicated that for e-scooters, 1 in 1,500 trips resulted in emergency room visits and 1 in 100,000 trips required an overnight hospital stay.